-The Board has determined that all of the NESG Committee members are independent under the Nasdaq listing standards.
+The Board has determined that all of the NESG Committee members are independent under the Nasdag listing standards.
 The primary responsibilities of the NESG Committee include, among others:

-- identifying and recommending to the Board individuals qualified to serve as directors of the Company; - advising the Board with respect to the Board's size, composition, procedures and committees; - advising the Board in fulfilling its oversight responsibilities relating to corporate responsibility and social matters; - overseeing the self-evaluation of the Board and the Board's committees - assisting the board in identifying, evaluating and monitoring environmental, climate, health, safety, social, and public policy trends that could affect MYR Group's business activities, performance and reputation; and - assisting the board in determining whether the Company has appropriate policies, management systems, strategies and initiatives with respect to Environmental, Social, and Corporate Governance matters.
+- identifying and recommending to the Board individuals qualified to serve as directors of the Company; - advising the Board with respect to the Board's size, composition, procedures and committees; - advising the Board on corporate governance matters, including the ongoing review and assessment of the Board's Corporate Governance Principles; - overseeing the self-evaluation of the Board and the Board's committees - assisting the board in identifying, evaluating and monitoring environmental, climate, health, safety, social, and public policy trends, issues and concerns and other corporate responsibility matters ("ESG") that could affect MYR Group's business activities, performance and reputation; and - assisting the board in determining whether the Company has appropriate policies, management systems, strategies and initiatives in place with respect to ESG.